A Piece of Cake (film)

-A Piece of Cake is a 1948 British fantasy comedy film directed by John Irwin and starring Cyril Fletcher, Betty Astell, Laurence Naismith and Jon Pertwee.
+A Piece of Cake is a 1948 British second feature ('B') fantasy comedy film directed by John Irwin and starring Cyril Fletcher, Betty Astell, Laurence Naismith and Jon Pertwee.
 It was written by Bernard McNabb and Lyn Lockwood from an original story by Betty Astell and John Croydon.

 Plot

-Set in the austere post–World War II British world of rationing, Cyril composes comical odes for an act for the BBC.
-As his wife continuously interrupts him to remind him that he needs to obtain supplies from his "under-the counter" contacts for the dinner party they are hosting that evening, he creates an ode to an imaginary character named Merlin Mound who can provide anything one can wish.
+In the austere post–World War II British world of rationing, Cyril Clarke composes comical odes for an act for the BBC.
+As his wife Betty continuously interrupts him to remind him that he needs to obtain supplies from his "under-the counter" contacts for the dinner party they are hosting that evening, he creates an ode to an imaginary character named Merlin Mound who can provide anything one can wish.
 When he later falls asleep at his desk, he dreams that Merlin has become real and grants his host's wishes for those rationed items of drink and fine food, not by conjuring the items out of thin air, but obtaining them from other people's ownership, which leads to trouble.